 While taking crucial decisions, the elements of ethics should never be compromised.
 It is significant that nurses present themselves as professionals both on the job and off it.

-Build a solid network
+9. Build a supportive network

 As with any other profession, having a good networking skill can help you get ahead in nursing as well.